 A Christian nurse in the FNP role can have a profound effect on individuals, families, and communities.
 As an FNP, you’ll be called to support patients through every stage of life.

-From childhood vaccinations through annual health screenings for adults and more, FNPs promote health and wellbeing by encouraging impactful lifestyle changes.&
+From childhood vaccinations to annual health screenings for adults and more, FNPs promote health and well-being by encouraging impactful lifestyle changes.

 “Then your light shall break forth like the morning, your healing shall spring forth speedily, and your righteousness shall go before you; the glory of the Lord shall be your rear guard.” —Isaiah 58:8

 Adult-gerontology primary care nurse practitioners (AGPCs) treat patients from adolescence through adulthood, including the elderly.
 AGPCs can care for patients in primary care settings or in acute care settings.